Shopping in Marmaris

 and of course spirits and tobacco products are

-cheaper than in most European countries.
+more expensive than in most European countries.
+That

-Larger jewellery shops are with their own workshops
+Some jewellery shops have their own workshops

 and offer a remarkable choice of models and design.

-most fashionable designs.
+quality.
 Jewellery is generally

 hand made in silver or 18 carat gold.
-Also the

 dealers are generally very knowledgeable about import